hove-io/navitia/documentation/navitia.io/source/integration.rst

 Some transit agencies force travelers to call them to arrange a pickup at a particular place or stop point.

-Besides, some stop times can be "estimated" *in data by design*.
+Besides, some stop times can be "estimated" *in data by design* :

 * A standard GTFS contains only regular time: that means transport agencies should arrive on time :)
 * But navitia can be fed with more specific data, where "estimated time" means that there will be no guarantee on time respect by the agency.
 It often occurs in suburban or rural zone.